truzo/tomango-2018/site/content/creates/digital-marketing/seo.md

 ---
 title: SEO
-excerpt: Search Engine Optimisation remains one of the key pillars of Digital Marketing.
-Our expertise will help your business be found for the right queries by the right people.
+excerpt: Search Engine Optimisation remains one of the key pillars of digital marketing.
+Our expertise will help your business be found for the right searches by the right people.
 image: images/creates/brand.jpg
 weight: 10
 ---

-**Organic SEO remains one of the key pillars of Digital Marketing.
-Our expertise will help your business be found easily by the right people.**
+**Organic SEO remains one of the key pillars of digital marketing.
+Our expertise will help your business get found by the right people.**

 Our tailor-made campaigns will get your website higher up the rankings for the search terms your target customers use.

-{{< contact >}}

-## Search Engine Algorithms
-The way Google ranks websites is constantly changing.
-We keep track of the very latest developments so you get to the top and stay there for longer.
 We don’t try and cheat the system; we understand what Google wants and play by the rules.
 We won’t jeopardise your long-term online profile by using underhand tactics.

 ## SEO Audit
 Before we get started we’ll carry out a comprehensive SEO audit of your website, looking for anything that needs fixing or that might provide quick wins before we move onto the really in-depth work.

 Then we’ll develop your SEO strategy that’ll help increase your online search presence.

 ## Keyword Research